elfenware/badger/README.md

 <a href="https://appcenter.elementary.io/com.github.elfenware.badger"><img src="https://appcenter.elementary.io/badge.svg" alt="Get it on AppCenter" height="75px" /></a>

-On other distributions you can get it on Flathub.
+On other distributions, you can get it on Flathub.

 <a href="https://flathub.org/apps/details/com.github.elfenware.badger"><img src="https://flathub.org/assets/badges/flathub-badge-en.svg" alt="Get it on Flathub" height="75px" /></a>